How to Rip Blu-ray with HandBrake on Windows & Mac [2026 Tutorial]

 Open HandBrake, click File → Open Source (or drag the ripped MKV into the window), and let it scan the file.
 Then click Browse to choose where to save the new, compressed output.

-In the 'Audio' tab, change the codec to 'Passthru' to retain high-quality sound.
+In the Audio tab, set the codec to Passthrough to preserve the original audio without re-encoding.
 Once all settings are configured, click on 'Start Encode'.
 HandBrake will then convert the MKV file into your chosen format (such as MP4 or WebM) while also reducing its size.

 - Preset: General → Fast 1080p30 (as a base), then tweak below